learn-co-curriculum/curriculum-team/saved-replies/learn-bug-or-featurereq.md

 is misbehaving, please direct your bug report to bugs@learn.co.

-If, on the other hand, we've misunderstood the purpose of this request, please re-open this issue and we will try to discern a proper path to resolution.
+If, on the other hand, we've misunderstood the purpose of this request, please re-open this issue, provide any additional information you can, and we will try to discern a proper path to resolution.